oLd-Y/blog/content/post/tmux shortcuts recording.en.md

 `C-b w`, switch among windows.

 `C-b ;`, switch to the latest pane.
-`C-b l`, switch to the latest window.
+`C-b l`, swtch to the latest window.
 `C-b L`, switch to the latest session.

 `C-b q`，show the panel number, press the number will jump accordingly.

+`C-b &`, close the current window.

 ## Plugins